vkocubinsky/SublimeTableEditor/README.md

 ## Difference from emacs org-mode table editor

-SublimeTableEditor is very similar to emacs org-mode table editor with the same key binding.
-In fact I always run emacs and compare with Sublime Text Editor to get the same behavior.
+*Table Editor* is very similar to emacs org-mode table editor with the same key binding.
+In fact I always run *Emacs* and compare with *Table Editor* to get similiar behavior.

 But exists some differences.
-Most significant is Emacs use character '+' in separator line, sublime text editor use character '|'.
+One of this is Emacs use character '+' in separator line, sublime text editor use character '|'.

 Emacs table: